HHS/simpler-grants-gov/documentation/deliverables/deliverable_template.md

 ### Security considerations
 <!-- Required -->

-Does this milestone expose any new attack vectors or expand the attack surface of the product?
+Does this deliverable expose any new attack vectors or expand the attack surface of the product?

+1. [to be added]

 If so, how are we addressing these risks?